-With the rapid increase in technology solutions, it can be easy to assume that plugging in some software will magically help an enterprise ensure compliance.
+With the rapid increase in tech solutions, it can be easy to assume that plugging in some software will magically help an enterprise ensure compliance technology.
 However, unless the software in question enables or supports certain basic, age-old practices within the organization.
 Like accountability, for instance.

 So what happens when new technology is introduced in such a system?